Port Kembla harbour: Coal Jetties (1883-1963)

 A new coal jetty was built to the north of the two existing coal jetties.
 The coal loading equipment and jetty was designed by the NSW Department of Public Works under the direction of Ernest de Burgh and constructed by contractors Kelly & Lewis in 1914.
 The new coal jetty opened in 1915 and became 'No.1 Jetty', the Southern Coal Jetty became No.2 Jetty, and the Mt Kembla Jetty became No.3 Jetty.The new coal jetty was of an advanced and modern design for its time.
 Coal was transported from the mines in bottom-dump wagons.
 The coal was dumped into concrete bunkers, drawn out by a steel cross-flight conveyor and then carried out to the two movable loaders located on the jetty by an electrically powered conveyor belt.
 The two moveable loaders were also of a modern design, unlike the primitive chutes and staithes used up to that time.
 The moving loaders removed the need to shift the ship during the loading operation.
 Each loader had a boom conveyor and a chute.
 The No.1 Jetty was capable of a peak rate of 750 tons per hour but due to constraints on the speed at which vessels could be loaded and kept in trim, its realistic rate was an average about 520 tons per hour at most.

 The No.2 Jetty had become unsafe and had fallen out of use by 1916.
 It was demolished as far back as the high-water line in 1925.
-The No.3 Jetty was still in use during the 1930s—its use confined to smaller vessels including ‘sixty-milers' —but by 1939 it was out of use and due to be demolished.
+The No.3 Jetty was still in use during the 1930s—its use confined to smaller vessels including sixty-milers—but by 1939 it was out of use and due to be demolished.
 That left the No.1 Jetty as the sole coal wharf at Port Kembla.
-By 1937, the No.1 Jetty was loading coal from all the southern mines that shipped coal by sea, except those mines still using Bellambi or Bulli.
+By 1937, the No.1 Jetty was loading coal from all the southern mines that shipped coal by sea, except those mines still using Bellambi or Bulli Jetty.
 After 1952, Port Kembla was the only coal port on the southern coalfields.

 The No.1 Jetty remained in service until it was replaced in 1963, by a new export coal loader located on the new 'Inner Harbour'.
 Port Kembla remains a major coal export port but no coal is now loaded in the Outer Harbour.